Molecolab-Pisa/pyQME/README.md

 # H is a NxN numpy array
 # SD_obj is a SpectralDensity object

-redf = RedfieldTensorReal(H,SD_obj,initialize=True)
+redf = RedfieldTensor(H,SD_obj,initialize=True)
 relaxation_tensor = redf.get_tensor()
 ```

-The same procedure is valid for the Relaxation tensors in the double exciton manifold, needed for pump-probe calculations.
+The same procedure is valid for the Relaxation tensors in the double exciton manifold, used for pump-probe calculations.

 For example,